pkpatricia/barrel-dev-best-practices/css.md

 - be careful when you include a mixin that contains *implementation specific* properties

 **In general:**
 Mixins duplicate code, so be careful what you're duplicating.
 Extends *hoist* selectors, so pay attention how long you selectors get, and understand what causes them.
+If you don't understand Mixins or Extends and their possible side-effects, it's probably best to avoid using them.

+**But:**
+Utility mixins like for gradients, etc, are a different beast entirely and are extremely helpful in certain situations.
+For instance, if Autoprefixer is not available (like on a Shopify build), a mixin can be used to prefix transitions and transforms.

 ###Stateful Classes
 Introduced by SMACSS, stateful classes tell a developer that a component is in a current *state*, or that a script is acting upon the component.
 Stateful classes *are not global*, meaning they do not carry styles on their own.
-Join stateful classes to an existing selector using "active" prefixes `.is-`, `.has-`, `.was-`, etc.
+Scope stateful classes to an existing selector using "active" prefixes `.is-`, `.has-`, `.was-`, etc.

 ```css
 .info__tab {